QUB-ASL/bzzz/raspberry/DiscordBot/README.md

 1. Visit https://discord.com/developers/applications/
 2. Select "New application" (top right corner)
 3. Give your bot a name.
 Our naming convention in bzzz is that all bots have a name that starts with `BOT_`.
 For example `BOT_Pi_1`.
+Choose a unique name for your bot.
 4. In the left sidebar, go to "bot" and make sure that all options under "Privileged Gateway Intents" are active.
 Don't touch anything else.

 To get the token of your bot select "Reset Token".
 Then the token will be reset and revealed.
 Copy the token and paste it into a file named `token.private` in this folder (you need to create the file).
 Each agent (each Raspberry Pi) will have a unique token.